-Create a movie poster according to the steps below.
-You can use any theme you wish, but must include the same degree of complexity.
-In the end, you will submit both the Photoshop (.PSD) and the .JPG
+Once you have read and worked through the chapter, you will have the skills to create a movie poster similar to the one below.
+You may use any theme you wish, but must incorporate the same degree of complexity.
+Then you will submit both the Photoshop (.PSD) and the .JPG files.

-Movie credits are carefully formatted.
+Movie credits must be carefully formatted.
 Use a variety of formats but be judicious about it and don't go overboard.
 Keep it C.R.A.P.
-Use some of the features mentioned in the last step of the instructions.
+Use some of the features mentioned in the final step of the instructions.

-TIP: In these steps you are occasionally ask you to merge layers.
-If you want to save your file at different points take a snapshot of history from time to time (bottom menu on History Panel).
+In these steps you are occasionally asked you to merge layers.
+If you want to save your file at various points, take a snapshot of history from time to time (bottom menu on History Panel).